armelgeek/better-query/packages/better-query/src/plugins/openapi/README.md

-# Adiemus OpenAPI Plugin
+# betterQuery OpenAPI Plugin

-The OpenAPI plugin for Adiemus automatically generates OpenAPI 3.1.0 specifications from your CRUD resources and provides an interactive API documentation interface using Scalar.
+The OpenAPI plugin for betterQuery automatically generates OpenAPI 3.1.0 specifications from your CRUD resources and provides an interactive API documentation interface using Scalar.

 ## Features